inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-3.md

 # Terminate the machine group
 my_machine_group.terminate()
 ```
-Notice the significant reduction in runtime for this simulation: down from 30m
-to just **10m07s**, achieving an approximately 3-fold increase in speed!
-Remember that, in practice, speed ups are not linear with the number of vCPUs, so this is already quite an achievement with just a few lines of code.

 Notice the significant reduction in runtime for this simulation: down from 30m to just **10m07s**, achieving an approximately 3-fold increase in speed!
 Remember that, in practice, speed ups are not linear with the number of vCPUs, so this is already quite an achievement with just a few lines of code.